GodotModding/godot-mod-loader/README.md

    *Learn about the required files to create your first mod.*
 4. Use the [API Methods](https://github.com/GodotModding/godot-mod-loader/wiki/ModLoader-API)
    *A list of all available API Methods.*

+## Godot Version
+The current version of the Mod Loader is developed for Godot 3.5.
+We have not yet ported it to Godot 4.0 due to lack of demand.
+If you require support for Godot 4.0, please let us know by opening an issue or joining our Discord.

 ## Development
 The latest work-in-progress build can be found on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).